Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Note

-The detected pixels are grouped into cosmic rays, each consisting of one or several connected pixels.
+The detected pixels are grouped into cosmic rays, each consisting of one or more connected pixels.

-At this point, the user can choose to automatically clean all detected cosmic rays by selecting the Replace detected CRs button, or perform an individual analysis of each cosmic ray.
-For the latter option, you can sequentially go through all detected cosmic rays by clicking the Review detected CRs button, or you can click on the image, and tea-cleanest will show the location of the cosmic ray closest to the cursor position (if there is no cosmic ray near the cursor, the program will show what is happening around the brightest point).
+At this point, you can choose to automatically clean all detected cosmic rays by selecting the Replace detected CRs button, or perform an individual analysis of each cosmic ray.
+For individual analysis, you can sequentially review all detected cosmic rays by clicking the Review detected CRs button, or you can click on the image to examine the cosmic ray closest to the cursor position.
+If no cosmic ray is near the cursor, the program will display the region around the brightest point in the image.

-If we choose to click the Replace detected CRs button, the program will display a new window Cleaning Parameters that allows us to define the type of interpolation to use for replacing the signal of the cosmic-ray pixels.
+If you choose to click the Replace detected CRs button, the program will display a new Cleaning Parameters window that allows you to define the interpolation method for replacing the signal in cosmic-ray pixels.

 ../../_images/single_4a_lacosmic.png

-• Select Cleaning Method: here we can choose to interpolate along the X-axis (x_interp.), the Y-axis (y_interp.), fit a plane (surface_interp.), or replace the affected pixels using the mean, median, the values computed by L.A.Cosmic (lacosmic), or the result computed by the maskfill method described by [van Dokkum and Pasha, 2024].
+• Select Cleaning Method: Here you can choose to interpolate along the X-axis (x_interp.), the Y-axis (y_interp.), fit a plane (surface_interp.), or replace the affected pixels using the mean, median, the values computed by L.A.Cosmic (lacosmic), or the result computed by the maskfill method described by [van Dokkum and Pasha, 2024].
+Is it also possible to replace the cosmic-ray pixels using the data in any of the auxiliary images (or combination of them), when these data have been loaded (see below).

-• Fitting Parameters: in this section, we can define the number of points to use in the neighborhood of the cosmic ray (to the right, left, or around it, depending on the chosen method) and the degree of the polynomial to use (for interpolations along X or Y).
+• Fitting Parameters: In this section, you can define the number of points to use in the neighborhood of the cosmic ray (to the right, left, or around it, depending on the chosen method) and the degree of the polynomial to use (for interpolations along X or Y).

-• Maskfill Parameters: here are the four parameters relevant to employing the maskfill algorithm.
-It is recommended to consult the information on the maskfill website, as well as the documentation of the maskfill() function.
+• Maskfill Parameters: Here are the four parameters relevant to the maskfill algorithm.
+It is recommended to consult the maskfill website and the maskfill() function documentation.

-• Region to be Examined: the rectangular region in which the interpolation of the cosmic-ray pixels will be applied.
+• Region to be Examined: The rectangular region in which the interpolation of cosmic-ray pixels will be applied.

-After choosing, for example, [s]urface interp., the program shows the progress of the cosmic-ray interpolation through a window that displays the relevant execution times.
+After choosing, for example, [s]urface interp., the program displays the progress of the cosmic-ray interpolation through a window showing the relevant execution times.

 ../../_images/single_5a_lacosmic.png